-Both Ascon-Hash and Ascon-XoF provide 128-bit security against collision attacks and (second) pre-image attacks, as stated in Table 7.
-Note that the security of Ascon-XoF is reduced if the output size l is less than 256 bits.
-Like other spongebased hash functions, both Ascon-Hash and Ascon-XoF also resist other attacks, including length extension attacks and second-preimage attacks for long messages.
+All hash and extendable output functions of Ascon provide 128-bit security against collision attacks and (second) pre-image attacks, as stated in Table 7.
+Note that the security of Ascon-XoF is reduced if the output size $\ell$ is less than 256 bits.
+Like other sponge-based hash functions, both Ascon-Hash and Ascon-XoF also resist other attacks, including length extension attacks and second-preimage attacks for long messages.